 These are the VAT rules when trading with the UK

-When a business in the Netherlands does business with the UK (England, Scotland, Wales, and Northern Ireland), you apply the VAT rules for a country outside the EU.
+When your Dutch company does business with the UK (England, Scotland, Wales, and Northern Ireland), you apply the VAT rules for a country outside the EU.
 This applies to the purchase and sale of both products and services.
 There are some exceptions when doing business in Northern Ireland.

 Different VAT rules apply to countries outside the EU than if you trade within the EU.
 Countries outside the EU are called ‘third countries’.
-Find out how to apply the VAT rules now that the UK, with England as its biggest market, is outside the EU.
+Find out how to apply the VAT rules in the United Kingdom (UK).

 Buying products in the UK